Entertainment (2014 film): Cast

+Cameo appearance

 Production

-While working on Phata Poster Nikhla Hero in June 2013 producer Ramesh Taurani confirmed that the film's cast will include Kumar, Bhatia, Chakraborty, Sood, Prakash Raj, Lever and Abhishek.

-In February 2013, Taurani confirmed that the film will feature Kumar in the lead role.
-Bhatia's involvement with the project was confirmed the following month.
-In April, Taurani confirmed that Sonu Sood and Prakash Raj will be playing the antagonists and that Johnny Lever was also part of the project.
-Sood had earlier acted alongside Kumar in the comedy drama Singh Is Kinng.
+In February 2013, Ramesh S. Taurani announced a film starring Akshay Kumar and directed by Sajid-Farhad.
+Tamannaah Bhatia was confirmed as female lead in the following month.
+In April, Taurani confirmed that Sonu Sood and Prakash Raj will be playing the antagonists, with Johnny Lever in key role.
 The film was tentatively titled Entertainment.
-In an interview, Sajid-Farhad said that Kumar had motivated them to start their directing career.
-They said that they had prepared the script for their directorial venture a long time ago.
-Shooting started on 3 June 2013 in Mumbai where the mahurat shot was filmed.
-Television actor Hiten Tejwani also did a special appearance as a TV presenter.
-An audition was conducted in Bangkok for the role of the dog–Entertainment.
+In an interview, Sajid-Farhad said that Kumar had motivated them to start their directing career and they had prepared the script for their directorial venture a long time ago.
+Shooting started on 3 June 2013 in Mumbai, where the mahurat shot was filmed.
+Television actor Hiten Tejwani also made a special appearance as a TV presenter.
+An audition was conducted in Bangkok for the role of the dog, Entertainment.
 A Golden Retriever named Wonder Dog was chosen from a total of 50 dogs to play the role.
 In June 2013, the producers, directors and Kumar discussed about shooting locations.
 Kumar expressed his wish to shoot the film in Bangkok, where he had worked as a waiter and trained in martial arts.
 The finalised locations included Baanpradhana Bungalow in Ongkuruk, Asiatique Mall, Ancient City, Bangkok University and Ongkuruk Railway Station.

-The film was scheduled to premiere on 28 March 2014.
-On 1 July, shooting started in Bangkok for a three months long schedule where 80% of the film was shot, remaining 10% of the film was shot in Mumbai with one song in Goa during late 2013.
+On 1 July, shooting started in Bangkok for a three-month-long schedule, during which 80% of the film was shot.
+The remaining 10% of the film was shot in Mumbai, with one song in Goa during late 2013.
 The shooting was wrapped up in April 2014.
 A few songs and an item number were shot in Mumbai.
-The Censor Board of Film Certification in India had objected to Abdullah, the name of Johnny Lever's character in the film.
-The board's objection was based on the fact that the name of the character is sacred and it was mispronounced by several other characters throughout the film and this would have hurt the religious sentiments of people.
-The board had asked Sajid Farhad to change the character's name.
-They complied with the board's instructions and changed the name to Habibullah.
-The changes were made just a week before the release of the film.
-The board had also objected to using the word HIV during a joke in the film and subsequently, it was muted.
-Another of the board's objection was the use of trident by Kumar's character in the film.
-The shot was removed.
+During the film's censoring process, the Indian Censor Board objected to the name Abdullah for Johnny Lever's character, citing its sacred nature and frequent mispronunciations in the film, which could offend religious sentiments.
+Consequently, Sajid-Farhad changed the character's name to Habibullah a week before the film's release.
+The Board also objected to a joke involving the word HIV, leading to its removal from the film.
+Additionally, Kumar's character using a trident was objected to, resulting in the removal of the scene.